 Ben Webster is CEO and Founder of Insured By Us, an insurtech connecting travel insurers with customers.
-Insured By Us has 15 brands on the platform and close to $70m GWP in only the fourth year of operation.
+Insured By Us has 15 brands on the platform and close to $150m GWP in only the Fifth year of operation.

 Ben describes himself as a tech nerd (although he is anything but a nerd).
 Make no mistake, Ben is a serial entrepreneur and a pioneer in the digital space.
 Ben was first introduced to the world of insurance when Simon Monk hired him at Travel Insurance Direct.
 Back then, Ben recalls making bets on the platform selling 10 policies in a week.
 In 2017, the business is writing over 10 policies every minute!